OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 5. Containers & Orchestrators

 ### 5.1.
 Injection of Secrets (file, in-memory)

 Ther are 3 ways to get secrets to an app inside a docker container

-    * Environment variables: We can provide secrets directly as the part of the docker container configuration.
+- Environment variables: We can provide secrets directly as the part of the docker container configuration.
 In this method the secrets could be either hard coded in docker configuration file or could be passed as argument at docker runtime.
-    * Mounted volumes (file): In this method we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
+- Mounted volumes (file): In this method we keep our secrets within a particular config/secret file and mount that file to our instance as a mounted volume.
-    * Fetch from secret store (in-memory): A sidecar app/container fetches the secrets it need directly from a secret manager service without having to deal with docker config.
+- Fetch from secret store (in-memory): A sidecar app/container fetches the secrets it need directly from a secret manager service without having to deal with docker config.
 This solution allows you to use dynamically constructed secrets without worrying about the secrets being viewable from the file system or from checking the docker container's env variables.

 ### 5.2.
 Short Lived Side-car Containers

 To inject secret within a container one could create short lived side-car containers that fethces secret from some remote end point and then store them on a shared volume which is also mounted to the original container.
 The original container can now use the secrets from mounted volume benefit of using this approach is that we don't need to integrate any third party tool or code to get secrets.
 Once the secret are fethced the side car container dies and that's why they are called short lived.
 Example of one such service is Vault Agent Sidecar Injector.
 The Vault Agent Injector alters pod specifications to include Vault Agent containers that render Vault secrets to a shared memory volume using Vault Agent Templates.
-By rendering secrets to a shared volume, containers within the pod can consume Vault secrets without being Vault aware
+By rendering secrets to a shared volume, containers within the pod can consume Vault secrets without being Vault aware.

 ### 5.3.
 Internal vs External Access

 ## 6. Implementation Guidance